Sharaal/ai-first-renderer-maxdome/README.md

 Array with the enabled parts for the output.
 The order in the array doesn't influence the output.

+* `description`: Description of the asset, if combined with other parts, it will be added at the end
 * `title`: Title, e.g. "Criminal Minds: Beyond Borders"
 * `typedTitle`: Title prefixed with the type, e.g. "Die Serie Criminal Minds: Beyond Borders"
 * `genres`: Comma separated genres, e.g. ", Genres: Drama, Thriller"